 - An electric mixer works best for this recipe.
 The first time I made this dip, I used a mini food processor, but it didn't give it the smooth whipped texture that an electric mixer does.

-- After mixing, chill thoroughly before serving to allow time for the dip to set up and thicken slightly.
+- Chill thoroughly before serving to allow time for the dip to set up and thicken slightly.

 - Make it ahead of time!
 This lemon fruit dip will last for a week or more, covered tightly and refrigerated.

-Pin this easy fruit dip recipe to keep it in your back pocket!
-This lemon dip is a good one to have on hand for an easy dessert, for picnics, potlucks or healthy afternoon snacks.
-Guaranteed to get rave reviews.
+Save this easy fruit dip recipe to keep it in your back pocket!
+It's a good one to have on hand for an easy dessert, for picnics, potlucks or healthy afternoon snacks.
+Guaranteed to get rave reviews when you add it to a fruit board!

 Creamy Lemon Curd Fruit Dip